CallAsk about same-day availabilityLog In

 Active period in Central TexasYear-round; mating flights peak in spring and summer 2 days after rain

-Red imported fire ants are small reddish-brown ants forming distinctive earthen mounds in lawns, pastures, and disturbed soil across the entire San Antonio / Hill Country region.
-Most Texans can identify them on sight — they are unfortunately part of the daily landscape.
+Red imported fire ants are small, reddish-brown ants that create noticeable earthen mounds in lawns, pastures, and disturbed soil throughout the San Antonio and Hill Country areas.
+Most Texans recognize them at a glance—they're just a common sight around here.

 Diagnostic features: